-Bobby has been promoting the art of knife throwing by giving seminars on the subject of knife throwing since 1996.
+Bobby has been promoting the art of knife throwing by giving seminars on the subject of knife throwing since 1996 at the Blade Show in Atlanta until 2022 when he decided to cut back on traveling.
 Also, in 1996 Bobby was awarded the South Carolina State Folk Heritage Award for the work in Bladesmithing and for preserving the traditions of South Carolina.

 In 2015, Bobby wrote a book on knife throwing title, The Ultimate Guide To Knife Throwing.
 In 2017, Bobby purchased the world famous Tru Balance Knife Company from Stephen D. McEvoy.
 While promoting knife throwing to the general public, Bobby has taught thousands of Boy Scouts and even a number of Army Rangers as well as few celebrities the fine art of knife throwing.

-Bobby has handcrafted knives for such greats as Paul Lacross, Che Che Whitecloud, who is billed as “The Fastest Knife Thrower in the World”, Knife Throwing great Larry Cisewski, rock star, Alice Cooper and Former Governor of South Carolina Carroll Campbell and The former Governor of Texas George W. Bush, who has gone on to be President of the United States .
+Bobby has handcrafted knives for such greats as Paul Lacross, Che Che Whitecloud, who is billed as “The Fastest Knife Thrower in the World”, Knife Throwing great Larry Cisewski, rock star, Alice Cooper and Former Governor of South Carolina Carroll Campbell and The former Governor of Texas George W. Bush, who would soon be President of the United States .

 Bobby’s knives are sold and exhibited all over the world with avid consumers in England, Germany, France, Israel, Australia, Japan and Canada.
 One of Bobby’s throwing knives now resides in the world famous Randall knife museum in Orlando Florida.